firogh/notes/philosophy/epistemology.md

 ## weak; frail; vulnerable
 repeatition and recall

-# Weaknesses
+# Weaknesses of life
 Seven deadly sins

+# Weaaknesses of mind
-Mind is so weak.
+Mind is too weak.
 ## Concrete gravity
 ## Subjectivity
 All plan should be based on problem and pragmatism.

-# Relative minds; main causes and secondary causes, Essential causes and additional causes;
+# Relative minds;
 Writers are different to you.
 They don't know wht you really want.
 The creators are different to you, too.
 You are not only lack of what they created, but also ablities they used to create things.
 Unerstanding vs creation.
 Unerstanding always has some drawbacks: incomplete, wrong, vicroness.